wil3/android-hidden-data/README.md

 EasyTaintTwrapper isExclude supposely determines if you can propagate inside the callee

+* When doing injections, does this mess up all the line numbers ofr specific source/sinks?
+How to solve?
+Need to do the injections and then calculate the line numbers
+When code is injected it does not have tags and therefore line number = 0
+* The line numbers referr to original source and stay this way which is good

 #Tests
 Test-flow app will find a flow when not aggressive, no callbacks,  nothing added to easytaint